 The maximum weight I carried was about 16kgs when I had food for a number of days or it was a warm day (meaning most of my clothes were in the pack).
 Usually I carried between 10 and 12kgs, which was very comfortable.
 This is a 75 litre pack and I regularly filled it to the brim when restocking the food for a few days.

-I was surprised that the zip failed on the left hipbelt pocket (possibly due to me stuffing too much stuff in it over the years), and a number of bungee attachment points failed.
+I was surprised that the zip failed on the left hipbelt pocket (probably due to me stuffing too much in it over the years), and a number of bungee attachment points failed.
 However, neither of these issues caused too much of a problem and the pack was nearly 10yrs old.
-I would happily take it again; It’s expensive in the UK but I cannot think of a better choice of pack.
+I would happily take a ULA Catalyst rucksack again, but it’s expensive in the UK.
+Another option could be the Granite Gear Blaze 60L rucksack.

 Rucksack waterproof liner – Sea to Summit (Small)

 The liner was essential as I do not use a pack cover.
 I also pack the things that must be kept dry in dry bags as well, for double protection.
 The Sea to Summit pack liner was just the right size for everything that needed to be in it and has no signs of wear.
 I would take it again.

 I did have trouble with condensation on the inner of the tent, but that’s the trouble with using small tent and camping in early spring.
 It’s always a compromise between a ‘solid’ inner for warmth (i.e. little mesh), or a full mesh inner for more breathability.
 I chose the warmth.
 It was difficult not to touch the sides if it was heavy with condensation, but just possible if I was careful.